-This soup gets thicker as it sits because of the starch in the potatoes, so it ends up becoming a little more like a stew.
+The soup gets thicker as it sits because of the starch in the potatoes, so it ends up becoming more like a stew.
 It sort of reminds me of a hybrid of chicken soup and chicken pot pie.
-It’s definitely comforting, savory, satisfying and filling.
-It would also work great with leftover turkey from Thanksgiving.
+It’s warming, savory, satisfying and filling.
+It would even work great with leftover turkey from Thanksgiving.
 You’d have to already have some stock on hand though, use store bought or make a fresh batch from the turkey carcass.

 - 3-4 lb whole chicken

 - Filtered water (enough to completely cover chicken in large soup pot)

 - 2 Tbsp sea salt, plus more to taste